 And what makes the amino acids so special to the point that each one can have a different effect on a protein?
-There are 20 different amino acids that exist.
+The standard genetic code includes 20 amino acids.
 All of them have a positively charged amino group and a negatively charged carboxyl group.
 But every amino acid has an extra sequence of atoms that makes it unique from all other amino acids - we call this the R group or the side chain of the amino acid.
 The R groups differ vastly in properties - some are short and nonpolar, some are long and polar, others have an additional charge to them.
 It’s these chains that make amino acids so unique in their properties.

 So, different properties of amino acids can cause different effects in the structure of a protein.
 Two polar amino acids can bond together.
 Two nonpolar cyclic side chains can interact with each other and create a bonding interaction.
 Replace one of these nonpolar cyclic amino acids with a polar amino acid, and suddenly this bonding cannot take place, and the structure of the protein may change significantly.